sparesparrow/mcp-prompts/docs/prompt-guide.md

 # MCP Prompts Guide

-This guide explains how to create, manage, and use prompts with the MCP Prompts server.
+This guide explains how to create, manage, and use prompts with the simplified MCP Prompts server.

-## Prompt Formats
+## Prompt Formats and Structure

-The MCP Prompts server supports two formats for prompts:
+The MCP Prompts server uses a simple JSON structure for prompts:

-### JSON Format

-JSON is the native format used by the server internally:

 ```json
 {